Data and Encryption Policies

 All encryption keys are managed using the Amazon Key Management Service.
 The encryption, key management, and decryption process is inspected and verified internally by Amazon on a regular basis as part of their existing audit process.
 All keys remain entirely within Amazon’s systems, and are managed by LiveHire’s Infrastructure team.
 Archived backup sets stored within Microsoft Azure have separate keys that are kept solely within the Azure platform.

 Removing/Deleting Data from LiveHire

-At the request of any Customer or Worker, all data belonging to the requesting party can be removed from the system.
+At the request of any user, all data belonging to the requesting party can be removed from the system.

 Development, Patch and Configuration Management